KhangSE184903/FJC-SE184903/content/1-Worklog/1.3-Week3/_index.md

 - Learn and configure Hybrid DNS with Route 53 Resolver.
 - Explore and set up VPC Peering for inter-VPC communication.
 - Discuss project plans and programming language choices with the team.
+- Deep dive into React Router for navigation in single-page applications.
+- Learn React Context API for managing state globally.

 ### Tasks to be carried out this week